Salesforce-VyTien/acceptance-tests/README.md

 You should be able to run Selenium and Firefox browser tests with `codecept run --env=selenium_firefox`.

-Tests that need Selenium features lacking in phantomJS can be run:
-`codecept run --env=selenium_only`.
-You can specify that a test only execute in this environment by adding `// @env selenium_only` at the top of the test
+All tests will run in all environments, unless you specify an environment in the test: put, for example, `// @env firefox_selenium` at the top of the test

+Environment configurations can be added in the tests/_envs directory.

 Add the `--html` switch to get a pretty report file.
 Output ends up in `tests/_output`, which would include screenshots if a test fails.